FriendsOfFlarum/anti-spam/README.md

 A [Flarum](http://flarum.org) extension.
 Effective tools to manage spammers on your community

-Combines three previously seperate extentions (`fof/stopforumspam`, `fof/spamblock` and `blomstra/spam-prevention`) into one to better fight the war on forum spam.
+Combines previously seperate extentions (`fof/stopforumspam`, `fof/spamblock`) into one to better fight the war on forum spam.

 ## Installation